 Till a few years ago, cloud computing was just a technological fad with little practical value and more hype.
 In recent years, cloud computing has altered the paradigm of how software is built, data is stored, and how it is accessed.
-As IT continues to play a significant role in how companies operate, cloud-based platforms and infrastructure have helped companies to streamline their operation, become more efficient and thus reduce IT operations cost.
+As IT continues to play a significant role in how companies operate, cloud-based platforms and infrastructure have helped companies to streamline their operation, become more efficient and thus reduce IT operations costs.
 November is coming to an end and we are a month shy of 2017.
-In the year gone by, there have been rapid changes in cloud migration and cloud allied strategies.
+In the year gone by, there have been rapid changes in cloud migration and cloud-allied strategies.
 Below are the top 5 trends in cloud computing services.

 1. Rapid Growth in the Adoption of Cloud Computing